Intermittent percolation and the scale-free distribution of vegetation clusters: Discussion

 \section{Discussion}

-The study of vegetation patterns have a long tradition in ecology and environmental sciences.
-This interest has been reinforced in recent years owing to the growing awareness that the statistics of such patterns can be used as a predictor of early warning of ecological transitions or regime shifts such as desertification in semiarid environments.
+The study of vegetation patterns has a long tradition in ecology and environmental sciences.
+This interest has been reinforced in recent years owing to the possibility that the statistics of such patterns can be used as a predictor of early warning of ecological transitions or regime shifts, such as desertification in semiarid environments.
 From the empirical side, two very influential papers reported a decade ago that vegetation patterns in some arid and semiarid ecosystems are scale free, thus lacking characteristic scales \cite{Scanlon2007,Kefi2007}.
-Puzzled by these field observations, theoreticians were challenged to understand the origin of such scale-free patterns and alternative explanatory mechanisms have been proposed to account for them.
-For instance, some models put the emphasis on (i) existing plant-plan interactions (competition and facilitation), (ii) feedback loops between vegetation dynamics and abiotic resources such as water \cite{Scanlon2007,Manor-Shnerb-2008a}, or (iii) the presence of heterogeneity in the environment \cite{Kefi2007,Shnerb2003-glass, Manor-Shnerb-2008b,Manor-Shnerb-2009}.
+Puzzled by these field observations, theoreticians were challenged to understand the origin of such scale-free patterns and, as a result, diverse mechanisms have been proposed to account for them.
+Different models put the emphasis on existing plant-plant interactions (competition and facilitation), feedback loops between vegetation dynamics and abiotic resources such as water \cite{Scanlon2007,Manor-Shnerb-2008a}, or the presence of spatial and/or temporal heterogeneity in the environment \cite{Kefi2007,Shnerb2003-glass,Manor-Shnerb-2008b,Manor-Shnerb-2009}.